trickwire-labs/tl_socialhousing/README.md

 # 🏘️ Social Housing for FiveM 🏘️

-A barebones "social housing" ("case popolari", in Italian) resource created mainly for italian crime-based RP servers.
+An ESX-only barebones "social housing" ("case popolari", in Italian) resource created mainly for italian crime-based RP servers.
 This was created by keeping in mind what most Italian RP servers want and need in a social housing script: a simple, free-to-select house with a stash and a wardrobe.
 No house sharing, garage, furniture, or other features, as players are pushed to purchase an actual home.

 ### [Showcase](https://youtu.be/zxKIHiRfcwk) ###